 “Ebola can be carried in any bodily fluid, sweat, tears, minuscule water droplets in someone’s breath, semen, blood, faeces and vomit.
 But there’s nothing to worry about as the flights from places like Liberia, Sierra Leone and other African countries arrive daily into the UK’s porous borders.
 It’s of course not only African flights, because many of the infected usually transit in mainland Europe before arriving in the UK.
 There is no screening, and the infected may not show any symptoms for 21 days.
 During that 21 day period, one person can infect thousands, especially through sexual relations.
-There is a suspicion that Ebola is airborne, it is highly likely that tiny water droplets in human breath can easily transmit Ebola when it is carried in the air to other hosts,” Dr. Bruce Bolan told the Daily Ebola newspaper on Tuesday.
+There is a suspicion that Ebola is airborne, it is highly likely that tiny water droplets in human breath can easily transmit Ebola when it is carried in the air to other hosts.

 However, this Ebola mass infection does pose a few questions for the NHS.
 For example, if thousands of patients descend onto any hospital simultaneously will there be enough secure treatment rooms available?
 Most hospitals in England and Wales are hugely understaffed and overcrowded, mainly because of the treatment of immigrants from poor Eastern European countries wanting free health care.
 It does not take a brain surgeon to realise that any further influx of Ebola infected patients will seriously impact on already straining NHS hospitals and rapidly descend into chaos, thus infecting people further.